 Note: Do not count attendance at library activities for children that are delivered on a one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities.
-(See Number of Children's Programs, 15.9, for the definition of a children's library program.)
+(See Number

 15.11 Total Number of Children's Self-Directed (Asynchronous) Activities This locked question will auto calculate when the Save button is clicked.